 - 1. Field Effect Transistors

 - 2. Single Electron Transistors

 - 3. Tunneling devices

-CO1: Understand the basics of nano electronics including quantum wires, dots and wells
+Upon completion of this course, the students will be able to CO1: Understand the basics of nano electronics including quantum wires, dots and wells

 CO2: Use the mechanism behind quantum electronic devices